 After leaving the RAF he established and managed Delta Jets for five years and organized a Kemble Air Show.
 In 2000 he became a consultant and member of the board of directors of Kemble Air Services based at the former RAF airfield at Kemble.
 He retired in 2013.

 Away from aviation he served on the council of the British Schools Exploring Society (now British Exploring) for a number of years before becoming its chairman for ten years.
 He is now a Patron of the Society.

-He is currently the national President of the Orders and Medal Research Society, a Vice President of the Yorkshire Air Museum and Chairman of the Buccaneer Aircrew Association.
+He is currently the national President of the Orders and Medal Research Society, a Vice President of the Yorkshire Air Museum and of the Buccaneer Aircrew Association having served as the Chairman for twenty-two years.
 He serves on the committee of the RAF Historical Society and is the Archivist of the Aircrew Association.

 In 2012 he received the Guild of Air Pilots and Air Navigators Award for Journalism ‘in recognition of his outstanding contribution to the promotion and public awareness of aviation’ and the Air Power Association awarded him the C.P.
 Robertson Memorial Trophy for ‘the best interpretation of the Royal Air Force to the public through constant effort over a number of years’.